 Founder & CEO

-Born and raised in the Netherlands Patrick started traveling around the world at a young age always looking for the next adventure.
-In 2003 Patrick started training in jungle survival sand expeditions skills under former Lt.
+Patrick started traveling around the world at a young age always looking for the next adventure.
+In 2003 Patrick started training in jungle survival and expeditions skills under Lt.
 Jeffson who just had retired from the Brazilian army.
 Jeffson took Patrick under his very experienced wings and started a friendship that has lasted both personally and professionally.
 Patrick moved in 2007 to Vancouver Canada as part of his study but also to be closer to nature and adventure.
-There he started working with an international exchange organization arranging professional internships and paid jobs in Canada for International students.
+There he started working with an international exchange organization arranging variation of different trips.

 Lt.
 Jeffson started his career in the Army back in 1993.
 The first four years of his career he spent in the frontier of the remote jungles of the Brazilian, Guyanese and Venezuelan border.
 Following these 4 years Lt.
 Araujo did not leave the frontier and lived for 1.5 year with the Yanomamis Amerindian Tribe who trained him in millennia’s old jungle survival skills and knowledge.
 After having learned all there is to know about the art of jungle survival, he was put in charge of a special forces search and rescue team.
 After his time in the Army Jeffson took the position as a prison warden director for 3 years.
 Missing the rainforest and the outdoors Jeffson left his job and started organizing jungle survivals and expeditions which he still does to this day leading a group of extremely skilled like-minded individuals.